jzila/tsp/README.md

 ## Synopsis

-Simple convex hull and traveling salesman problem "solver".
+Simple convex hull and traveling salesman problem (TSP) "solver".
 Just written as a programming exercise and to get familiar with python Flask apps.

+Please note that the TSP solution is not optimal.
+I was testing out a hypothesis that calculating a convex hull could help direct a TSP solver that is close to optimal.
+That said, sometimes you will see crossed lines, and situations where you could obviously improve the path.
+There are a few changes I can think of where I could sacrifice more runtime for better accuracy.

 ## Running